- What causes belted magnum cases to not chamber after the second or

 This is caused when fired cases have expanded to the exact size of the

-chamber and they don't get properly resized.
-A slight "bulge" forms just above the belt (at the pressure ring)
+A slight "bulge" forms just above the belt (at the pressure ring), and it never gets fully reduced by using

-that never gets fully reduced by using conventional resizing dies.
-That is why I designed the Belted Magnum
+conventional resizing dies.
+That is why I designed the Belted Magnum Collet Resizing Die.

 - A friend of mine says that his belted magnum handloads never get this case